apache/allura/Allura/docs/platform_tour.rst

 In order to create a callback function for an auditor or a reactor, simply add a method to the tool application class that is decorated either with the `@audit` or the `@react` decorator.
-For instance, the forum tool defines a reactor on the `Forum.new_post` message::
+For instance, the discussion tool defines a reactor on the `Forum.new_post` message::

     @react('Forum.new_post')